TG&Y: Legacy

 In January, 2014, the Chisholm Trail Museum of Kingfisher, Oklahoma put on an exhibit commemorating the TG&Y chain, featuring music, merchandise and other displays from its "golden era."
 The Kingfisher store had opened in 1927.
 Adam Lynn, museum director, was evidently surprised by the popularity of the exhibit, which had been scheduled to run only through March.
 He said that over one thousand former employees from as far away as Kansas and Texas had visited this exhibit, which the museum had extended until August of that year.
 He noted that all the former employees had expressed that they loved working at the store and that they would have continued working there until retirement if the company had not gone out of business.
 The museum later decided to make the exhibit permanent, and won the "Leadership in History Award of Merit" from the American Association for State and Local History.

 A former TG&Y manager, Tom Clinton, decided to open a new version of the old store on January 6, 2003, in Sapulpa, Oklahoma.
 His opportunity arose when he learned in 2001 that the last TG&Y had closed.
 He bought the rights to the company name and a former Drug Warehouse building, which provided 12000 ft2 of space.
-The new store's emphasis is on craft items and household goods, but aisles display food products, toys, pet supplies, stationery, yarn, ceramics, tools and hardware, and health and beauty aids.
+The short-lived store's emphasis was on craft items and household goods, but aisles contained food products, toys, pet supplies, stationery, yarn, ceramics, tools and hardware, and health and beauty aids.